neoforged/.github/primers/1.21.2/index.md

     - `SwordItem` now takes in two floats representing the attack damage and attack speed
         - `createAttributes` -> `ToolMaterial#applySwordProperties`
     - `Tier` -> `ToolMaterial`
-    - `TieredItem` is removed
+    - `TieredItem` class is removed
     - `Tiers` constants are stored on `ToolMaterial`
 - `net.minecraft.world.item.alchemy.Potion` name is now required
         - `getName` -> `name`, not one-to-one as this is stored directly on the potion without any other processing
 - `net.minecraft.world.item.armortrim.*` -> `.equipment.trim.*`
+- `net.minecraft.world.item.component`
-- `net.minecraft.world.item.component.Tool` methods that return `Tool$Rule` now only take the `HolderSet` of blocks and not a list or tag ke
+    - `Tool` methods that return `Tool$Rule` now only take the `HolderSet` of blocks and not a list or tag key
+    - `DamageResistant` - A component that holds a tag of damage types the item is resistant to as an entity or being worn
 - `net.minecraft.world.item.enchantment`
     - `Enchantable` - The data component object for the item's enchantment value.
     - `Repairable` - The data component object for the items that can repair this item.
 - `net.minecraft.world.level.block`
     - `AbstractSkullBlock` no longer implements `Equippable`
-    - `EquipableCarvedPumpkinBlock` is removed, as replaced by `DataComponents#EQUIPPABLE`
+    - `EquipableCarvedPumpkinBlock` class is removed, as replaced by `DataComponents#EQUIPPABLE`
     - `WoolCarpetBlock` no longer implements `Equippable`

 ## Interaction Results